sorrentinoraf/cateaurilia.github.io/whoami.md

 description: "Who am I?"
 ---

-Hi there! 👋
+Hi there!

 I am Raffaele Sorrentino, born in 1997.
-I'm currently based in Naples, Italy.
+I'm currently based in Naples, Italy 🇮🇹

 <br>

 I'm a Software Engineer with a strong passion for simplicity, automation and efficiency.

-I hate it when I have to do boring things over and over again, and I always try to automate things to make the entire process more efficient.
+I hate to do boring things over and over again, and I always try to automate things to make the entire process more efficient.

-I'm a big fan of DevOps culture, continuous testing and integration, automated pipeline and deployments and things like that.
+I'm a big fan of DevOps culture, continuous testing and integration, automated pipeline and deployments and things like that. 🤖

 And I apply these principles to my private life as well!
 I built a fully automated backup system for my personal computer as well as an automated expense tracking system.